Freedom of religion in Tanzania: Post-Nyerere (1985–present)

 Following Nyerere's retirement from politics after his last term in 1985, the government of Tanzania largely abandoned Ujamaa as its ideology, although as of 2019 the 1977 constitution remains in effect.
 Since the end of the Ujamaa period, there has been increased contention between Muslims and the government, and to a lesser extent between Muslims and Christians.
 In 1993 and 1998, tensions rose to the level of violent conflict between Muslims and state security forces, with both incidents resulting in many deaths.
 Academics have attributed this decline in religious harmony to the collapse of Ujamaa in the sense of both its national-unity ideals and its social-welfare policies, the influence of worldwide increases in religious militancy toward the end of the 20th century and the beginning of the 21st, religious revival movements inside Tanzania, and the redefinition of political camps following the liberalization of the economy beginning in the late 1980s.

 Witchcraft was outlawed in 2015.
 As of 2019, however, there continued to be witchcraft-associated ritual killings reported, with the police arresting those suspected of involvement.
+By 2022, the number of killings had gone down, but trafficking of persons with albinism was common.

 While religious violence is rare, it does occur.
 In 2017, there were three instances of vandalism and property destruction, including arson, against religious buildings and clergy.

 Legal framework

 The constitution of the union government of Tanzania and the constitution of the semiautonomous government in Zanzibar both prohibit religious discrimination and provide for freedom of religious choice.
-The law prohibits the formation of religious political parties.
-The law also prohibits any person from taking any action or making statements with the intent of insulting the religious beliefs of another person.
-Anyone committing such an offense is liable to a year's imprisonment.
+The law prohibits the formation of religious political parties; the law also prohibits any person from taking any action or making statements with the intent of insulting the religious beliefs of another person, with a possible sentence of one year's imprisonment.

 The government does not designate religious affiliation on passports or records of vital statistics.
 Police reports must state religious affiliation if an individual will be required to provide sworn testimony.
 Applications for medical care must specify religious affiliation so that any specific religious customs may be observed.
 The law requires the government to record the religious affiliation of every prisoner and provide facilities for worship for prisoners.